 Here you will find information on anything to do with the energy model, energy supply, energy saving and power generation, in fact, everything you need to know, in the three languages.

-Barcelona Energia, the public metropolitan electricity company
+Barcelona Energia, the metropolitan electricity company

-Barcelona City Council's full council meeting of 31 March 2017 approved the creation of a public electricity distributor, through the public company Tractament i Selecció de Residus, SA, (TERSA).
+Barcelona City Council's full council meeting of March 31 2017 approved the creation of a public electricity distributor, through the public company Tractament i Selecció de Residus, SA, (TERSA).
 Since February, Barcelona Energia has marketed all the green energy it manages and exploits, totalling around 200 GWh/year.

 Barcelona Energia is the largest 100% public electricity distributor in Spain.
 Cities such as Cádiz and Pamplona are also opting for similar models.
 It is an instrument for promoting and stimulating local, renewable energy generation (mostly solar energy) both for municipal facilities and for Barcelona residents (self-generation - home consumption) Its main values are: